Lasse-Jaara/SummerGame/README.md

 **SummerGame** is a prototype built using **pygame-ce 2.5.5**.

-## 🚧 Current Status: Prototype
+## 📦 Current Status: Archived

-This project is in the **prototype stage**, meaning it's an early version of the game focused on testing core mechanics and gameplay ideas.
-Features, graphics, and content are subject to major changes.
+This project is in the **Archived stage**, meaning it's development is now archived, with no plans for further updates — but it remains available for reference or inspiration.

 ## 🛠️ Tech Stack